Vani Jairam: Popularity

-Jairam made her debut in Hindi film "Guddi" ,from which 'Bole re papihara' was a very big hit all over India.
+Jairam made her debut in Hindi film "Guddi", from which 'Bole re papihara' was a very big hit all over India.
 Overnight she became very popular.Previously her first song with Kumar Gandharva in Marathi also became hugely popular.
-Similarly, In Tamil her first song with msv 'malligai en mannan mayangum',in Malayalam 'Sourayudhathil' followed by Telugu,Kannada,Odia,Gujarati all became very big numbers.
+Similarly, In Tamil her first song with msv 'malligai en mannan mayangum', in Malayalam 'Sourayudhathil' followed by Telugu, Kannada, Odia, Gujarati all became very big numbers.
 Her first song itself in all languages became very popular making her recognized by the state people as their own state singer.

-Jairam specially recognised for unique voice and versality in singing all languages and all types of songs as the own language people.
-She is always opted specially for any kind of difficult compositions, some examples are "aanathineeyara" from Swathi Kiranam,"brochevarevarura"from Sankarabharanam, "yezhu Swarangalukkul" and "Kelviyin nayagane" from Apoorva Ragangal, "Kavithai kelungal","kanchi kamachi" etc.
+Jairam is specially recognised for her unique voice and versality in singing all languages and all types of songs as the own language people and opted specially for difficult compositions.
+Some examples are "aanathineeyara" from Swathi Kiranam, "brochevarevarura" from Sankarabharanam, "yezhu Swarangalukkul" and "Kelviyin nayagane" from Apoorva Ragangal, "Kavithai kelungal", "kanchi kamachi", etc.

 Death

-Vani died following a fall on 4 February 2023, at the age of 77.
-Taking note of late Vani Jairam's contribution and influence on the music industry, political leaders and music industry icons expressed their condolences.
+Vani died following a fall on 4 February 2023, at the age of 77. political leaders and music industry icons expressed their condolences.

 The Governor R. N. Ravi arrived at Jairam's residence and paid his last tribute.